Microservices Automation for Telecom Project

 Community Support: Jenkins.io websites & blogs, Spoke with colleagues and peers

-Build and deployment cycles slashed by 75% with a Jenkins assist.
+Build and deployment cycles slashed by 75% for a large telecom company

 Background: The product has more than 15 unique microservices making it very difficult to track all the changes going to the repositories of these microservices.
 Building the microservices — and integrating them — was a bigger challenge.
 As the project grew in scope, the number of developers working on the project also increased significantly.